 And because implants are fastened in the jawbone–similar to natural teeth–they can function just like natural teeth.
 Even if you’ve lost all your teeth, you can regain 90% of the bite force you had with natural teeth.

 Being fastened in the jawbone doesn’t just help the implants, it helps the jawbone.
 With dentures and even dental bridges, the jaw and gums can collapse, causing the face to shrink or creating unattractive holes in your smile.
 But dental implants stimulate the jawbone so it remains healthy and won’t shrink.

 Partial dentures and dental bridges rely on your natural teeth for support.
 This can damage your natural teeth and sometimes lead them to be lost as well.
 But dental implants support themselves and don’t affect your natural teeth.

 How Long Do Dental Implants Last?

 Dental implants are also like natural teeth in that they have the potential to last for a lifetime when properly cared for.
-Studies show that more than 90% of dental implants last up to 20 years.
+Studies show that more than 90% of implants last up to 20 years.
 One 30-year study of dental implants had a 100% survival rate.
 And individual cases of dental implants have lasted even longer.
-The first person to get dental implants had them for more than 40 years before he passed away.
+The first person to get implants had them for more than 40 years before he passed away.
 The second person to get dental implants has had them for 50 years!